Bolivia Country Commercial Guide

 Source: National Statistics Bureau (INE)

 Pharmaceutical products, lab supplies, and medical devices are leading sub-sectors.
-There is an increasing demand for hemodialysis equipment, breast cancer scanners and equipment, and equipment to detect and treat cervical cancer.
-Bolivia officially declared the end of the COVID-19 emergency, so there may be less demand for ventilators, oxygen therapy equipment, and other related medical supplies and equipment.
+There is an increasing demand for hemodialysis equipment, breast cancer scanners, and equipment to detect and treat cervical cancer.

 Opportunities

-The health budget increased from $3.21 billion in 2022 to $3.54 billion in 2023.
+The health budget increased from $3.54 billion in 2023 to 4.29 billion in 2025.
 The health budget prioritizes construction projects, equipment, and improvement of its facilities, including medical posts and hospitals.
-The budget also allocates resources for the Universal Health System (SUS) and the implementation of programs for pandemic care.
-The government has designated $333 million to the Ministry of Health and to the Health Infrastructure and Medical Equipment Agency (AISEM) for national investment projects, including the construction of, and improvements to, level 1-4 hospitals.
-Tenders for medical equipment and devices can be found on the AISEM website, as well as on the State Contracts System (SICOES) website.
+The budget allocates resources for the Universal Health System (SUS) and the implementation of programs for pandemic care.
+Due to the poor coverage of the public health system, there has been significant growth in the private health sector, which directly purchases equipment, supplies, and medicines.

 Resources